-Post Title Mainscale Teacher

-Salary Range M1 - M6

-Accountable t le to Director of Faculty

-Leading & No-one

-Managing

-Working Time Part-time 0.5

-Liaising with Leadership Team, Subject Leaders, Student Support and Pastoral Teams

-Expected Outcomes To be accountable for student progress and development within the curriculum area.
+Post Title Mainscale Teacher Salary Range M1 - M6 Accountable Director of Faculty Leading & No-one Managing Working Time Temporary Full Time to cover a maternity leave Liaising with Leadership Team, Subject Leaders, Student Support and Pastoral Teams Expected To be accountable for student progress and development within the Outcomes curriculum area.
 To maintain an up-to-date knowledge and understanding of the professional duties of teachers and the statutory framework within which they work and contribute to the development, implementation and evaluation of the policies and practice of the school.
 To be committed to providing a first class education to each and every student that attends the academy through their own professional development To be a role model of professionalism and good practice To develop and enhance the practice of others.
-Promote and support the safeguarding and personal development and welfare of children at the academy

-Behavioural Responsibilities

-To uphold, exude and extend the core values of the trust:

-0 To promote and maintain high standards and the pursuit of excellence in all aspects of
+Promote and support the safeguarding and personal development and welfare of children at the academy Behavioural R esponsibilities To uphold, exude and extend the core values of the trust: 0 To promote and maintain high standards and the pursuit of excellence in all aspects of work 0 To strive for the best for every child 0 To go 'the extra mile' to ensure quality outcomes 0 To ensure articulacy in written and verbal communication 0 To demonstrate and promote resilience in adversity or challenge

-work

-To strive for the best for every child

-0 To go 'the extra mile' to ensure quality outcomes

-0 To ensure articulacy in written and verbal communication

-0 To demonstrate and promote resilience in adversity or challenge

-• To act with warm gravitas and in an open and transparent way to both students and staff
+To act with warm gravitas and in an open and transparent way to both students and staff